brharper-clgx/Daemon/backstory.md

 By the time I was 19 I was First Lieutenant.
 By 22 I was made Captain and given charge of a small platoon of sixteen mercenaries.
 We were close.
 For the first time since I was a boy, I felt like I had something akin to a family.

-I don't remember when or why I started to visit the seer, Uhma... at first, it was just fleeting thought as I passed through an alley which happened to smell of the incense which often suffused her parlor.
+I don't remember when or why I started to visit the seer, Uhma... at first, it was just fleeting thought as I passed through an alley which happened to smell of the incense that often suffused her parlor.
 Then one day I noticed her sign.
 She had moved from the outer city into the lower.
 On a rainy afternoon one summer, I found myself opening her door, the soft jingle of bone chimes as I entered.
 I was wet... and nervous.

 We would talk for hours.
 I don't even know what about.
 Uhma would ask me double-edged questions and make cryptic dictums.
 I would leave 5 silver on her mantle on the way out or bring a wheel of cheese and some tea.
 It was not that I particularly enjoyed her batty riddles or the cough-inducing smog of incense and perfume.
 I'm not entirely sure why I kept going back.
 I think it must have given me a sense of connection with my former life, with my father, and Elaine.
 Even Mearle.